 Another large-scale Withings study recently found that a small amount of extra steps per day over the course of a month will lead to a drop in blood pressure.
 For the study, Withings researchers analyzed a years’ worth of data from 19,000 adults in 150 countries who used Withings’ Pulse activity trackers and Wireless Blood Pressure Monitors.

 When researchers looked at the subjects over time, they found that people who increased their monthly steps by 30,000 – about 1,000 each day – experienced a drop in blood pressure.
 For men, the resulting drop in systolic blood pressure averaged 0.13 mmHg.
 For women, the drop was around 0.21 mmHg in systolic blood pressure.

 Being able to regularly measure and track blood pressure is of great help in helping to understand how dietary, fitness and other changes are effective in improving your health.
 There are many smart devices on the market which can be used to track blood pressure.
-You can view our round-up of the leading smart blood pressure monitors here.
-Our rankings of the best blood pressure monitors can be seen here.

 In a recent interview with Time Magazine, Fitbit CEO James Park spoke on how he sees the future of the company.
 He also revealed some features that may be coming to our wrists in the near future.

 “We’re definitely going to be releasing devices with advanced sensors that help people track not only more accurate metrics on what we’re doing today, but additional metrics as well,” says Park.“

 I can’t talk specifically, but things people are going to be interested in in the future are blood pressure, or stress, or more stats about their athletic performance.
 Those are all things that we’re working on and we’ll continue to release over time.”